The Early Years

 Alexander Kirkwood & Son also created the prestigious ‘Livingstone Medal’, awarded by the Royal Scottish Geographical Society in recognition of ‘outstanding public service in which geography has played an important part, either by exploration, by administration, or in other directions where its principles have been applied to the benefit of the human race.’
 Over the years, recipients have included Sir Edmund Hillary, Sir Ranulph Fiennes, HRH The Duke of Edinburgh, Michael Palin and Sir David Attenborough.

-Image: Beeswax is poured into the silver dies to create the Great Seal of Scotland, which is then attached to official documents.
+Image: Beeswax is poured into a pair of silver dies to create the Great Seal of Scotland, which is then attached to official documents.

 Livingstone Medal, first awarded in 1901, by the Royal Scottish Geographical Society